xt0fer/Snowman/README.md

 Lines which start with `;;` are comments.

-which will be used to demonstrate the `Zee Virtual Machine` (zeeVM).
+Generated from `Snowman` is used to demonstrate the `Zee Virtual Machine` (zeeVM).
 See https://github.com/xt0fer/ZeeVM

 ```